Art's-Way Manufacturing (ARTW)

 Michael Woods, Chief Financial Officer

-Michael Woods was promoted to Chief Financial Officer of Art's-Way Manufacturing, effective February 1, 2020.
-Before this promotion, he served as the Vice President of Finance for the company, which he joined in April 2016.
-Woods has eight years of experience in financial and accounting roles.
+Michael Woods was promoted to Chief Financial Officer of Art's-Way Manufacturing effective February 1, 2020.
+Prior to this role, he served as the Vice President of Finance for Art's Way.
+Woods joined Art's Way in April 2016 and has eight years of experience in various financial and accounting positions.
 He began his career in public accounting at Brinkman and Reed, CPAs, and also worked at XPO Logistics.
-He holds Bachelor of Science degrees in Accounting and Finance from Iowa State University, earned in December 2010, and obtained his CPA designation in October 2013.
+Woods graduated from Iowa State University in December 2010 with Bachelor of Science degrees in Accounting and Finance, and he earned his CPA designation in October 2013.

 AI Analysis | Feedback